-You start with your understanding of the customer.
-You have to know who they are and what they need and want before you can plan how to drive traffic.
+You start with understanding the customer.
+You have to know who they are and what they need and want before you can plan how to attract them.
 Clearly, you want the highest potential customers to visit.
-Those who are most likely to buy from you.
+Those who are most likely to spend money.

-But because you’re selling online, you also have to understand which of those customers will also specifically want to buy online.
-And even more specifically, will want to buy online from your store.
+But because it’s e-Commerce, you also have to understand which customers will want to buy online.
+And even more specifically, will want to buy from your online store.

-You normally combine these insights together as you put together your customer segment profile.
+You normally bring these insights together as you fill in your customer segment profile.

 This is a one-page summary of your ideal customer.
-It collates facts and insights about the customer’s demographics, usage occasions and attitudes.
+It collates learnings about the customer’s demographics, usage occasions and attitudes.